davettt/ai-prompt-manager/README.md

 - **Privacy protection**: Multiple layers preventing private content leaks
 - **Extensible**: Easy to add new features without complexity

+## Contributing

+This project is open source under MIT license.
+You're welcome to:
+- **Fork the repository** and customize for your needs
+- **Report bugs** via GitHub issues
+- **Suggest improvements** in discussions

+*Note: This is a personal productivity system.
+While the code is open source, I keep contributions minimal to maintain system stability.*

+### Areas for Enhancement
+- **Favorites system** - Quick access to most-used prompts
+- **Enhanced search** - Advanced filtering and discovery
+- **Export/import** - Sharing prompt collections
+- **Usage analytics** - Track prompt effectiveness

+## License

+MIT License - see [LICENSE](LICENSE) for details.

+⚠️  **Important:** This software is provided "as is" without warranty.
+Users are responsible for:
+- Securing their API tokens and personal data
+- Testing the system with non-critical prompts first
+- Understanding the privacy implications of public vs private prompts
+- Regular backups of important prompt data

+**Use at your own risk.** The author is not responsible for any data loss, API quota exhaustion, or unintended prompt modifications.

+## Acknowledgments

+- Built using patterns from [python-automation-template](https://github.com/davettt/python-automation-template)
+- Powered by Claude API for intelligent metadata extraction

 Ready to store and organize your professional prompt library!